Why Almost Every Patient Who Schedules a Consultation for Breast Implant Surgery with Dr. Obi, Chooses Dr. Obi.

 Additionally, A huge benefit for Dr. Obi’s patients is the VECTRA XT 3D Imaging Platform.
 This amazing system will photograph you from six different angles and create a virtual image if you and your breasts.
 Dr. Obi will then show you how “You” and “Your Body” will look with the the various shapes and sizes of implants after breast augmentation surgery.
 You will be able to select the implants that make you look like you wish to look, and have the comfort of knowing exactly how you will look after surgery.
 Best of all, this fantastic peek into your future is included as part of your initial consultation with Dr. Obi!

 What Is Breast Augmentation Surgery?

 It is not likely that you will find the following breast augmentation surgical procedure details on other plastic surgery web sites.
 Mainly because Dr. Obi’s surgical techniques and technology; from his preference of incision location, techniques used for implant placement, advanced lasers, and stem cell enhancement techniques, are unique to Obi Plastic Surgery.
 These extraordinary steps are also why Dr. Obi’s operating room time is considerably longer than most plastic surgeons, and evidence of his commitment to provide his patients with the best possible results.
-We hope you find the following descriptions informative and helpful.
+We hope you find the following details about breast augmentation at Obi Plastic Surgery informative and helpful.